 Eat Local and Stay Local

-This is my tip for all sorts of travelling, but road trips give you more opportunity to try the local foods.
+This is my tip for all sorts of travel, but road trips give you more opportunities to try the local foods.
 You never know when you might get to try a dish again.
-Additionally, staying at a local B&B or mom and pop place will help add to the flavor of your trip and will make for great memories later down the road.
+Additionally, staying at a local B&B or mom-and-pop place will help add to the flavor of your trip and will make for great memories later down the road.